Personal profile

 Scholarly biography

-I have taught at the University of Brighton since 2009 and in 2017 took up a permanent post as Lecturer in Photography.
-As of 2023 I teach across the School of Art and Media as Lecturer in Fine Art and Photography.
-From 2016-19 I was Visiting Lecturer in Historical and Critical Studies in Fine Art at the Royal College of Art, in 2019 I was a Visiting Scholar at Yale University, and in 2022 I delivered a Carmen Mortensen Endowed Lecture as a Visiting Scholar at the University of Utah.
-Since 2009 I have worked in various lecturing and tutoring roles internationally, at Camberwell College of Arts, Coventry University, Royal Academy of Art The Hague, University of Copenhagen, University of Fine Arts of Hamburg, Photography Studies College Melbourne, King's College London and University of Oxford.
+I have taught at the University of Brighton since 2010 and in 2017 took up a permanent post as Lecturer in the School of Art and Media.
+From 2023-present I am Visiting Lecturer in Social Sciences at King's College London.
+Additionally, from 2016-19 I was Visiting Lecturer in Historical and Critical Studies at the Royal College of Art, in 2019 I was a Visiting Scholar at Yale Centre For British Art, Yale University, and in 2022 I delivered a Carmen Mortensen Endowed Lecture as a Visiting Scholar in Art and Art History at University of Utah.

 I have contributed to publications including 1000 Words, Aperture, Foam, frieze, Granta, The Guardian, Philosophy of Photography, Photography and Culture, Photoworks, Vogue Italia, and exhibition catalogues and scholarly books from Manchester Art Gallery, UCL Art Museum, Art Museum of Estonia, FOMU Belgium, the Australian Centre for Photography, Routledge and Rowman & Littlefield.
 I have presented research publicly at institutions including Tate Modern, MoMA PS1, Yale Centre for British Art and Open Eye Gallery Liverpool.